LIMEADE: From AI Explanations to Advice Taking: Discussion

 \subsection{Exposing the Explanation-Action Tradeoff}

 \sanity\ chooses explanations to display by computing each term's contribution to the output of the linear model for the given paper, which is equal to the product of the term's TF-IDF value for the paper with the term's feature weight in the linear model.
-The canonical explanation choice is to surface the terms with the highest-magnitude contributions in the linear model \cite{Ribeiro_LIME_2016}; we call this a \textit{greedy} approach.
-However, comments from early users of our paper recommender indicated that there is a tradeoff between using the greedy approach and providing affordances for feedback, which we call the \textit{explanation-action tradeoff}.
-In particular, user action on a feature will lead the model to place increasing importance on it and correlated features.
-With the greedy approach, these terms will begin to dominate the explanations, limiting the number of unique explanation terms and thus opportunities for feedback.
+The natural choice is to surface the terms with the highest-magnitude contributions in the linear model \cite{Ribeiro_LIME_2016}; we call this a \textit{greedy} approach.
+Users could then react to these presented terms, thumbing them up or down.

+Comments from early users of our paper recommender indicated that there is a tradeoff between using the greedy explanation approach and the explanatory terms' uses as affordances for feedback, which we call the \textit{explanation-action tradeoff}.
+In particular, user action on an explanatory feature will lead the model to place increasing importance on it and correlated features.
+With the greedy approach, these terms will begin to dominate both the model and the explanations, limiting the number of unique explanation terms and thus subsequent pportunities for feedback.
 For example, `thumbs-up'ing the term ``fairness'' causes papers about fairness to rise in the feed; under the greedy approach, these papers will contain the term ``fairness'' in their explanations, thereby crowding out new terms for the user to act on.
-Conversely, a \textit{diversity-biased} strategy would present more unique terms to provide more opportunities for feedback, but would diverge from using the terms with the highest contributions to the explanatory model.

-Based on this feedback, our final implementation of {\sc Display} in \sanity uses a diversity-biased approach that samples explanatory features controlled by a parameter $\gamma$.
-We sample terms proportionally to the magnitude of term contribution, raised to the $\gamma$ power (higher values of $\gamma$ result in a more greedy approach; lower values increase diversity).
+Based on the feedback we received, our final implementation of {\sc Display} in \sanity\ uses a diversity-biased approach that samples explanatory features, in a way that prevents previously suggested terms from dominating subsequent explanations.\footnote{Specifically, {\sc Display} uses a parameter $\gamma$ and samples terms proportionally to the magnitude of term contribution, raised to the $\gamma$ power (higher values of $\gamma$ result in a more greedy approach; lower values increase diversity).
 We selected $\gamma = 4$ for our implementation.
-To further reduce term redundancy in each recommended paper's explanation, we used the Python \texttt{NLTK} PorterStemmer \cite{nltk} to deduplicate terms with the same stems (e.g., ``fair'' and ``fairness'') from each explanation.
+To further reduce term redundancy in each recommended paper's explanation, we used the Python \texttt{NLTK} PorterStemmer \cite{nltk} to deduplicate terms with the same stems (e.g., ``fair'' and ``fairness'') from each explanation.} However, as noted in Section \ref{sec:qualitative}, three participants commented in their qualitative feedback that they would have still liked even more diversity --- further evidence that properly considering and calibrating the explanation-action tradeoff is important for advice taking.

 To illustrate the impact of the explanation-action tradeoff and the distinction between our diversity-biased approach and the canonical greedy method, we perform an analysis on the logs of 300 users' feeds from \sanity's online deployment.
 For each user, we compute \textit{(i)} the total number of actions the user has taken on displayed explanatory terms, and \textit{(ii)} the number of unique explanation terms among the latest top eight recommended papers under our diversity-biased \textsc{Display} implementation.
 We then repeat \textit{(ii)} but with \textsc{Display} with $\gamma = \infty$ to simulate what explanatory terms the users would see today under a greedy approach.